 “‘The AMA committee reported that ‘the average teenager listens to 10,400 hours of rock music during the years between the 7th and 12th grades, and music surpasses television as an influence in teenagers’ lives.
-While TV viewing often is supervised by parents, music largely is uncensored,’ the committee said.“‘As an important agent of adolescent socialization, however, the negative messages of rock music should not be dismissed,’ the committee said.
+While TV viewing often is supervised by parents, music largely is uncensored,’ the committee said.

 “The committee cited ‘… evidence linking involvement in rock culture with low school achievement, drugs, sexual activity and even satanic activities.’
 “The committee expressed special concern about two relatively recent developments in rock music – heavy metal rock and music videos. “‘The violent and sexual content of the video images are disturbing to many,’ the committee said.